-Property acquisitions are conclusive to property owner's willingness to sell, making a very short list for potential acquisition.
-Properties are evaluated based on habitat and recreation value, potential for development and accessibility in addition to the criteria listed below.
-As new properties become available, a discussion will be entertained with the Environmental Leadership Forum prior to the acquisition of new lands.
-Additionally, recreational easement and/or conservation easement may be utilized as tools to facilitate the negotiation process and fulfill the desires of the landowner and the city.
+Property acquisitions are conclusively to property owner's willingness to sell making a very short list for potential acquisition.
+Properties are evaluated based on habitat and recreation value, potential for development and accessibility.
+Recreational easement and/or conservation easement may be utilized as tools to facilitate the negotiation process and fulfill the desires of the landowner and the City.